cozis/Noja/docs/language.md

 # The Noja language

-This file was intended for people who already program in other high level languages (such as Python, Javascript, Ruby) and don't need to be introduced to basic programming concepts (variables, expressions and branches).
-This way, there is more space for the comparison of the language's features with the mainstream ones.
+This documentation was intended for people who already program in other high level languages (such as Python, Javascript, Ruby) and don't need to be introduced to basic programming concepts like variables, expressions and branches).
+Not having to introduce common programming concepts leaves more space to the characteristics specific to this language.

 ## Table of contents
 3. [The first program](#the-first-program)